PreschoolKindergartenFirst Grade

 Script 1: "The Narrator" - Validating the Feeling

-During a meltdown, the logical part of your child's brain is offline.
+During a meltdown, the logical part of your child’s brain is offline.
 They are pure emotion.
-Your first verbal job is to act like a calm sports commentator, simply narrating what you see.
-This is a technique called 'Name it to Tame it.'
-When we give a name to a big, scary feeling, it becomes less overwhelming.
+Your first verbal job is to be like a calm sports commentator, simply narrating what you see.
+This is a technique called “Name it to Tame it.”
+When we name a big, scary feeling, it often becomes less overwhelming.

 What to Avoid: